katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_vultr.rst

 Vultr Guide
 ===========

-Ansible offers a set of modules to interact with `Vultr <https://www.vultr.com>`_ cloud platform.
+Assible offers a set of modules to interact with `Vultr <https://www.vultr.com>`_ cloud platform.

 This set of module forms a framework that allows one to easily manage and orchestrate one's infrastructure on Vultr cloud platform.